 - Medaille Hall, mezzanine expanded quiet hours - Medaille lobby, second floor expanded quiet hours - Medaille lobby, third floor no visitors or blatant noise after 10p.m. weekdays, and after midnight during the weekends - Medaille Hall, fourth floor open 24 hours, contains a kitchen with a stove, sink, and refrigerator.
+There are couches for residents to study and have meetings.
 A lounge is available for commuter students and it has couches with a television and gaming system. - St. Joseph's Hall, first floor lobby and recreation room-open 24-hours - Southwest Hall, third floor lobby open 24-hours, no blatant noise after 10 p.m. weekdays, after midnight during the weekend